JetBrains/kotlin/docs/intentions_inspections_quickfixes.md

 invalidated by the moment of the actual quick fix execution.
 Avoid the code that can throw exceptions because of that.
 Re-checks with early exit from the quick fix can be used to workaround it.

+- Intentions and quick fixes execution happens in the UI thread so do not call long operations such as usages search or resolve to avoid freezes. `PSI` elements obtained from resolve during the applicability check can be stored in `SmartPsiElementPointer` for the postponed modification in quick-fixes.
+All complex searches should be executed in a background thread under a progress indicator.
+Some tests already assert that resolve operations are not called from UI thread while applying fixes.

 - There shouldn't be PSI elements stored in QuickFix classes (`val psi: PsiElement`) as such elements might be invalidated and can lead to memory leaks.
 Smart pointer (check `SmartPsiElementPointer` class and `createSmartPointer()` function) can be used when such storage is absolutely necessary.